microsoft/vsts-ibm-websphere-extension/docs/vsts-README.md

 # Visual Studio Team Services Extension for IBM WebSphere Application Server

-This extension contains a deployment task which allow you to automate the installation and update of applications to IBM WebSphere Application Servers.
+This extension contains a deployment task which allows you to automate the installation and update of applications to IBM WebSphere Application Servers.
 This extension installs the following components:
 * A service endpoint for connecting to IBM WebSphere Application Server on Visual Studio Team Services and Team Foundation Server 2017.
 * A build task to install / update applications on WebSphere Application Servers.